domalab/ha-unraid-connect/README.md

 [![hacs][hacsbadge]][hacs]
 [![Quality Scale][quality-scale-badge]][quality-scale]

-This custom integration allows you to monitor and control your Unraid server through Home Assistant, providing detailed system information, array status, and Docker container management capabilities.
+This experimental custom integration allows you to monitor and control your Unraid server through Home Assistant, providing detailed system information, array status, and Docker container management capabilities.

+## Important

+> **This is an experimental integration** that uses the work-in-progress Unraid API.
+The integration currently offers limited features as the API is still under development.
+A full release will be available at a later stage.
+>
+> For information on the Unraid API release roadmap, please visit: <https://docs.unraid.net/API/upcoming-features/>

 ## Features